Oh look – A Snowbird …

 Little Boxes Filet Chart

-Filet-Chart for Little Boxes Shawl
+Little Boxes Shawl – Filet chart

 This pattern / chart is my intellectual property, so please respect my copyright and do not claim it as your own.
 You may print a copy for your own use but please don’t alter, distribute or sell it.
 You may sell items made from this pattern in small quantities but no permission is given for mass production.
 Thanks for understanding and respecting!